TomDeneire/InformationScience/course/project.md

 Please use only the `lxml` module to handle XML.

+**Important!** I am not aware of any limitations on the [HPB SRU access](https://www.cerl.org/resources/hpb/technical/modes_of_access_to_the_hpb_database), but nevertheless, please take the following precautions to keep your usage of the service "friendly":

+- as this application is not really performance-critical, combine each request with `time.sleep(2)`
+- try to keep your test-volume down, e.g. test with only one record first and/or save the XML response and handle it as a local file

+Please inform me if there are any API issues!

 Just to give you an idea: the model solution for this project took me about 4 hours to write and test, and is about 250 lines long (including the query).

+Hand in your project by setting up a private GitHub repository that you share with me (username [TomDeneire](https://github.com/TomDeneire)).

+## Expectations

+### Basic

+- Please hand in only fully functional code
+- Use only the Python standard library (except for `lxml`)
+- Write clean and legible code

+### Advanced

+- Take into account the differences between STCV and HPB metadata / cataloguing standards.
+- Optimize your CQL queries with indices, Booleans, ...
+- Simple queries will yield many results.
+Complex queries will yield fewer results.
+How can you find a balance?

+## Timing

+[To be agreed upon]